Scouting for Girls: 2013–2015: Greatest Hits and Still Thinking About You

-2017-present
+2017–2024

 The band announced a show at London's Bush Hall to coincide with the tenth anniversary of them signing their first record deal.
 The band held a ticket ballot beforehand and received over 20,000 applications for just 300 tickets.
 The band announced on social media that they were working on new music for release in 2017.

 Scouting for Girls announced on their official website that their next album would be released on 13 October 2017 with the lead single called "Dancing in the Daylight".
 Despite Ten Add Ten featuring 10 new songs, the band refer to The Trouble With Boys as their fifth album in interviews.

 In September 2019, Scouting for Girls released their fifth album, The Trouble with Boys, featuring the singles "Count On Me" and "Grown Up" (co-written by James Blunt).
 A UK tour to promote the new album was also announced for November and December 2019 including a sold out headline show at the Shepherds Bush Empire.